 The accompanying unaudited interim condensed consolidated financial statements have been prepared from the books and records of the Company in accordance with GAAP for interim financial information and Rule 10-01 of Regulation S-X promulgated by the United States Securities and Exchange Commission ("SEC"), which permit reduced disclosures for interim periods.
 All adjustments, consisting only of normal recurring adjustments, which are, in the opinion of management, necessary for a fair presentation of the accompanying condensed consolidated balance sheets and statements of operations and comprehensive (loss) income, stockholders' equity (deficit) and cash flows have been made.
 Although these interim financial statements do not include all of the information and footnotes required for complete annual financial statements, management believes the disclosures are adequate to make the information presented not misleading.
-These unaudited interim results of operations and cash flows for the six months ended June 30, 2022 are not necessarily indicative of the results that may be expected for the full year.
-These unaudited interim condensed consolidated financial statements and footnotes should be read in conjunction with the Company's audited annual consolidated financial statements and footnotes included in its Annual Report on Form 10-K, as filed with the SEC on February 28, 2022, wherein a more complete discussion of significant accounting policies and certain other information can be found.
+These unaudited interim condensed consolidated financial statements and footnotes should be read in conjunction with the Company's audited annual consolidated financial statements and footnotes should be read in conjunction with the Company's audited financial statements and footnotes included in its Annual Report on Form 10-K, as filed with the SEC on February 28, 2022, wherein a more complete discussion of significant accounting policies and certain other information can be found.